 - 1 cup organic cornmeal **

-- 1 cup sprouted wheat flour
+- 1 cup organic flour sprouted wheat, whole wheat pastry flour, and even cassava flour work well

 - 3 teaspoons baking powder